 Our cookie press and disks and embossed rolling pins are also available on Amazon.

 Bake in a 400 degree oven for 6 to 10 minutes.
 Check early and often as spritz cookies brown quickly.
 Let sit 2 or 3 minutes and move to cooking rack.
 Makes about 70 cookies.

 Glaze: 1 cup powdered sugar and 3 tablespoons water

 Dip cookies- pattern-side-down in the glaze.
 Allow to drain on cooling rack.
-Poke a hole in the snowflake centers to help drain the thick glaze so the pattern will show well.
+Poke a hole in the snowflake centers with a toothpick to help drain the thick glaze so the pattern will show well.
 While partially wet (for blue) or just slightly set (for white) use a decorating brush to apply shimmering dust by tapping the brush above the cookie and letting the dust fall upon it.

 For the snowflakes, add sugar pearls in the centers to finish.

 For the snowmen, use icing to add eyes, buttons, and scarf.
 Use orange jimmies-type sprinkles for noses.

 To get a good feel for this decorating technique, watch the video.
 It includes dough comments and pressing techniques and troubleshooting.
 Enjoy!